Special Educational Needs and Disabilities

 Provision for pupils with special educational needs will be initially met by high quality differentiated teaching in a classroom situation.
 Teachers will be made aware of relevant needs and advice will be given about appropriate strategies.
 Teachers and the SENCO work together to provide for pupils with special educational needs.

-In the case of specific learning difficulties pupils may receive some specialist teaching in small withdrawal groups, or in 1:1 situations.
+In the case of specific learning difficulties pupils may receive some specialist teaching in intervention groups, or in 1:1 situations.
 The school will also act upon any concerns from previous schools or outside agencies.
-Results from standardised tests may also be a reason for intervention from class teachers and the SENCO.
-Pupils have 'Learner Profiles' which show their needs and strategies.
+Results from standardised tests may also be a reason for intervention from class teachers and the SENCo.
+Pupils have 'Learner Profiles' which show their needs and strategies for school staff.
 These profiles are reviewed every half-term.
+In addition to these, North Tyneside SEND support plans are completed by school, parents and pupils to discuss and review outcomes.
+These document all interventions, outcomes, pupil and parent/carer views.

 These are reviewed on a half termly basis when teachers meet with Learning Support Assistants (LSAs) and when outside agencies meet with the SENCO and LSAs to discuss and evaluate progress and interventions.